 This is achieved by a long simmer of tougher beef cuts with little to no fat.

-So, as long as you watch the meat, and adjust your timing and method slightly your dish will come out amazing!
+However, I’ve done it with softer cuts too, even veal.
+As long as you watch the meat, and adjust your timing and method slightly your dish will come out amazing!

 - Simmer beef in beef broth (15-20 min).*